Help Centre

 As a registered pre-departure medical services provider, can I ask eligible beneficiaries to pay for services covered by the Interim Federal Health Program (IFHP)?

-No, you cannot charge eligible beneficiaries for services covered by the IFHP.
+No, you cannot charge eligible beneficiaries for pre-departure medical services covered by the IFHP.